dev-sand/hello-world/README.md

 # hello-world
-The start of my github journey utilizing the common project, "Hello World"
+The start of my journey with github, beginning with the famous first project for programmers...
+"Hello World"